QuickStart: Color

 We’ll also help you calculate WCAG-appropriate color contrasts.

-keys in your palette (with or without a private _
+tokens in your palette (with or without a private _ prefix).

 a:hover {